rustyeddy/rustyeddy.com/content/redeye/_index.md

 description: >
   Take some inexpensive Raspberry Pi's and maybe a Jetson Nano or two and build applications around streaming video, Computer Vision and AI.
-Combine those ingrediants with physical computing and you have a robotics application or an addition to your industrial manufacturing process.
-Want to build an object tracking video application?
+Combine those ingredients with physical computing and you have a robotics application or an addition to your industrial manufacturing process.
 ---

 ## What is RedEye About?